ocvt/dolabra/README.md

   * You will be given the option to download system account credentials during creation, which are used below

-The photos structure fairly flexible.
+The photos structure is fairly flexible.
 We only neeed to know the folder containing trips and the folder containing homephotos

-We recommend creating a "main" folder for all photos, then creating 2 folders inside name `TRIPS` and `HOMEPHOTOS`.
-Folder are auto-created inside these folders when photos are uploaded.
+We recommend creating a "main" folder for all photos, then creating 2 folders inside named `TRIPS` and `HOMEPHOTOS`.
+Folders are auto-created inside these folders when photos are uploaded.

 ### SMTP